Juan Uribe: Early life

 Uribe was born in Palenque, Dominican Republic.
 Growing up, he became interested in baseball partly due to José Uribe.
 José was Juan's second cousin, although Juan calls him his "uncle" because of their age difference.
 When Major League Baseball (MLB) was not in season, José would come home to the Dominican Republic and tell Juan about his time in the majors playing shortstop for the San Francisco Giants.
 Juan proved to have baseball ability too.
 In 1997, Colorado Rockies scout Jorge Posada Sr. spotted Uribe while he was scouting pitcher Enemencio Pacheco.

+Professional career

+Minor leagues

 Posada offered him a $5,000 contract, but Uribe and his father tried to get a higher amount from agent Bob Michelin.
 Eventually, Uribe settled for $5,000.

-Professional baseball career

-Minor league career

 Uribe started his professional career playing in the Dominican Summer League (DSL) for the DSL Rockies.
 In 1998 and 1999, he played for the rookie-level Arizona Rookie League and the Single-A Asheville Tourists in the South Atlantic League.
 While in Asheville, he batted .267 with 28 doubles, nine home runs and 46 RBI in 125 games, compiling a 15-game hitting streak at one point in the season.
 Uribe played for the Single-A advanced Salem Avalanche of the Carolina League in 2000, batting .256 with 13 home runs and 65 RBI in 134 games.
 Following the season, Baseball America named him the number two prospect in the Rockies' organization.

+Colorado Rockies (2001–2003)

+2001: Rookie season

 In 2001, he was called up by the Rockies.

-Colorado Rockies

-2001: Rookie season

 Uribe played 72 games for the Rockies in his rookie season of 2001.
 He batted .300, had eight home runs, and had 53 runs batted in (RBIs).
 He also had 11 triples, tying a club record held by Neifi Pérez and Juan Pierre.
 He made his major league debut on April 8, pinch-hitting and striking out against Jay Witasick in an 11–3 loss to the San Diego Padres.
 Three days later, he had his first major league hit against Matt Morris in a 3–1 loss to the St. Louis Cardinals.
 He was sent down to the Triple-A Colorado Springs Sky Sox of the Pacific Coast League a few times during the season.
 However, after July 25, he took over the shortstop position for the Rockies when they traded Pérez.
 On August 2, he hit his first major league home run against Dave Coggin in a 4–2 loss to the Philadelphia Phillies.
 He tied three other franchise records with two hits, two extra base hits, and six total bases in a single inning during an October 7 game against the San Diego Padres.